Mo0rBy/nvim_config/README.md

 #### Git

 - [gitsigns](https://github.com/lewis6991/gitsigns.nvim) - adds git integration to buffers so you can see git changes + git blame etc
+- [lazygit](https://github.com/kdheepak/lazygit.nvim) - this plugin adds lazygit integration into neovim so that it can be called with a keymap

 ## K9s

-As a DevOps Engineer / SRE, I interact with Kubernetes clusters multiple times a day, every day.
+As a DevOps Engineer / SRE, I interact with Kubernetes clusters literally all day, almost every day.
 For this reason, I use the K9s terminal GUI as a great way to understand whatever is happening in a K8s cluster at any given time.
 It's a very intuative UI with sensible keyboard shortcuts and you can add configuration options in a file just like alacritty and tmux!